GiovanniBillo/Cloud_basic_project/Report Cloud Computing.md

 <!-- </div> -->

 In general, we see that for most operations, as we increase the record size, performance degrades.
 This is also the case if along with it we increase file size.
-In particular, write operation seem to suffer a lot from increased file size.
+In particular, write operations seem to suffer a lot from increased file size.

 It's therefore probably better to write many smaller chunks than to write larger ones, as they are more cumbersome to manage.
 ### Containers
 #### HPCC
-Below are the performance values for the 13 tests of the HPCC suite.
+Below are the performance values for the 13 tests of the HPCC suite for containers.

 | Test                     | Value  |
 | ------------------------ | ------ |